Improving IR-based Bug Localization with Semantics-Driven Query Reduction: Experiment

 We also wanted to investigate if domain-specific embedding helps in constructing queries.
 Recognizing the importance of domain-specific pre-training to capture nuanced language features \cite{sun2020sifrank}, we pre-trained the \textit{CodeT5-small} \cite{wang2021codet5} model on a comprehensive dataset containing bug reports (see Section \ref{sec:pretraining_model} for details).
 This pre-training aimed to equip the model with a deeper understanding of software bugs from Java-based systems.
 Our findings indicate that the pre-trained model consistently outperforms the baseline model across all metrics, achieving superior performance even with fewer keywords.
 From Fig. \ref{fig:keyword_baseline_pretrained}, we see that the MAP improves from 0.39 to 0.42, representing a 9.68\% increase over the baseline model using 5 keywords.
 Similarly, it increases from 0.45 to 0.48 with 15 keywords, indicating a 6.98\% improvement.
 This trend holds true across various query lengths experimented with, ranging from 5 to 43 for all metrics.
 Therefore, we choose the CodeT5 model pre-trained with bug reports for our technique - IQLoc.

-\subsubsection{\textbf{Answering RQ$_3$: Performance of the Cross-Encoder Model in Determining Buggy Source Code Based on Program Semantics}}
+\subsubsection{Answering RQ$_3$: Performance of the Cross-Encoder Model in Determining Buggy Source Code Based on Program Semantics}

 In this section, we investigate the effectiveness of the cross-encoder model (adopted by IQLoc) in identifying buggy code segments based on their program semantics.
 Transformer-based cross-encoder models are designed to output probabilistic confidence scores ranging from 0 to 1.
 We fine-tuned our model to classify code segments as either buggy (i.e., 1) or non-buggy (i.e., 0) against on a given bug report.
-Fig. \ref{rq3_crossencoder_performance} illustrates the performance of our adopted cross-encoder model with various configurations.
+The model jointly encodes both inputs (i.e., code and bug reports) and learns their contextual relationships during fine-tuning.
+Fig. \ref{rq3_crossencoder_performance} demonstrates the performance of our adopted cross-encoder model under various configurations, highlighting how changes in threshold affect its ability to leverage learned lexical and semantic features from the bug reports and code segments.

-For the random split evaluation set (Fig. \ref{rq3_crossencoder_performance}a), at threshold 0, the model achieves the lowest accuracy of 19.5\%, with the lowest precision and F1 scores and the highest recall.
+For the random split evaluation set (Fig. \ref{rq3_crossencoder_performance}(a)), at threshold 0, the model achieves the lowest accuracy of 19.5\%, with the lowest precision and F1 scores and the highest recall.
 This occurs because, at this threshold, the model classifies all instances as positive (a.k.a., buggy), capturing all true positives (TP) but also misclassifying all negative cases as false positives (FP).
 Since recall is calculated as $TP / (TP + FN)$ and $FN = 0$ in this scenario, recall remains at 1 despite poor precision or accuracy.
 Once the threshold increases above 0 (e.g., 0.1), performance stabilizes, reaching an accuracy of 91.4\%, with precision, recall, and F1 scores of 81.3\%, 73.8\%, and 75.82\%, respectively.
 However, at threshold 1, the opposite effect occurs— the model classifies all instances as negative, correctly identifying all negative cases (TN) but misclassifying all positive cases (TP), leading to a recall of 0.
 Since our evaluation dataset consists of four times more negative cases than positive ones (discussed in Section \ref{section:dataset_constraction}), the accuracy at threshold 1 is approximately 80\%.
 It is noteworthy that these cross-encoder results for the random split evaluation set are averaged over five independent runs.